 GET YOUR COPY IN PRINT $23.90 OR DIGITAL $3.90

 While conventional photography has changed immensely in the past decade, the fascination with old photography techniques has grown even stronger.
-Today when even our mobile phones are as sophisticated as the most expensive camera from only a few years ago, film has bigger value than ever.
+Today when even our mobile phones are as sophisticated as the most expensive camera for fashion photography from only a few years ago, film has bigger value than ever.
 We are seeing a similar trend of sort coming back to music as well, with now nearly discarded CD-Rom pulling back in favour of Vinyl in addition to the revolution of digital streaming.

 From amateur photography lovers to the professionals nearly everybody has a mighty camera in their pockets.
 One of the mobile tech giants has even teamed up with the most renowned camera manufacturers Leica on their recent series of mobile phones.
 In a move to celebrate the power of their Leica collaboration they even enlisted a slew of photographers and fashion industry maven’s such as supermodel Helena Christensen as one of their faces.

 THE LOVE OF INSTANT